 The festival covers smaller cities such as Aalborg and Aarhus, all the way to the country’s historic jazz epicentre, Copenhagen; if you are travelling to Denmark to specifically see the Vinterjazz as many foreign tourists do, the best place to visit in Copenhagen, firstly because it has the largest amount of jazz events, and also has a lot of things to see and explore that are not jazz-related.

 Explore the historic Nyhavn to discover the famous, brightly covered buildings perched on the harbour, and the many cosy bars and restaurants that reside inside them.
 Also make sure you check out Tivoli Gardens, which offers visitors an exciting experience full of rides, games and live music.
 Another great sight to see is the Little Mermaid, which has its origins rooted in a famous fairy-tale, giving it a mystical and enticing atmosphere.

 Berlin, Germany, for the International Film Festival

-Aside form the Berlinale, Berlin is a fantastic city, with its fascinating modern history, and unique blend of old and new, it is an exciting metropolis bursting with quirky things to do, see and experience.
+Aside from the Berlinale, Berlin is a fantastic city, with its fascinating modern history, and unique blend of old and new, it is an exciting metropolis bursting with quirky things to do, see and experience.
 For example, make sure that you visit some of the city’s famous sites, such as the obvious, the Berlin Wall; discover the controversial history of the wall, and take your time seeing different parts of it.
-Also visit the Brandenburg Gate and the Reichstag Building; learning something of their history as well as admiring their architectural grandeur is unforgettable.
-Make sure that you also spend some time exploring traditional German beer-houses, and see if you can manage to drink an entire litre beer!

 Check out my 4-day Berlin itinerary.